geostreams/geostreams/README.md

 Previous version available in [Clowder](https://clowder.ncsa.illinois.edu/).
 Version 2 is standalone to simplify dependency management and deployment.
 It updates many of the dependencies and cleans up much of the code.

+**For Developers**
+You need to create a file `conf/application.conf` before running the application locally.
+The values from `conf/reference.conf` will be used as the default configuration and can be overriden by `conf/application.conf`